 So it’s tempting to put a system in place, with a financial motivation, and take a‘let’s see’ attitude to the secondary benefits.

 But the secondary benefits are important too, so ask yourself: am I responding to a specific customer need?
 Am I trying to raise CSat?
 Lower ASA?
 What’s the purpose?

 Say somebody calls you to ask a series of detailed product questions prior to making a purchase.
 Should you redirect them to SMS?

 But your business gets plenty of calls which would be better served by SMS messaging.

 - What proportion of total volume they represent

 - How much uptake you need for good ROI

 What are CX leaders’ top customer support goals?

-Integrate SMS with other tools and channels
+Integrate SMS with other call center technology

 These days, providing good service means providing consistent service.
 For SMS that means two things.